ige-PING/public-docs/docs/index.md

 :align: center
 ```

-Learn more about the models developed @IGE
+Learn more about the models used and developed at IGE

 :::